Horse64/old-core.horse64.org/docs/Features.md

 - **Unicode as a first class citizen.** Strings do indexing, sub string, and length computations based on glyph boundaries rather than code points.
-Even e.g. emojis have a length of one.
+Even e.g. complex emojis glyphs are understood as a length of one.

 - **AOT bytecode with excellent checks.** Programs are compiled ahead of time, and thoroughly: horsec finds typos, undefined